gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   in the unit.
 Used by some tools to provide cross-reference information.

-For a full detailed description of the format of the :file:`ALI` file, see the source of the body of unit ``Lib.Writ``, contained in file :file:`lib-writ.adb` in the GNAT compiler sources.
+For a full detailed description of the format of the :file:`ALI` file, see the source of the spec of unit ``Lib.Writ``, contained in file :file:`lib-writ.ads` in the GNAT compiler sources.

 .. _Binding_an_Ada_Program: